 - Don't be shy about breastfeeding in public, as it's widely acceptable

-Looking for more information to help you plan your family-friendly trip to Japan?
+Looking for more information to help you plan your family-friendly trip to Japan and educate the little ones on all things Japanese culture?
 Look no further:

 - 11 Books To Read To Prepare For A Trip To Tokyo